conorw/postcode-api-integration-challenge/README.md

 This project uses vitest for testing.
 The tests are run using the command `pnpm test`.
 The tests are located in the tests folder.

+### Styling
+Mimimal styling was used for this project due to time constraints.
+Any styling was performed using component scoped CSS in the Svelte components.

 ### Hosting

 The app can be hosted on any platform that supports static web pages.
 For this example, the app is currently hosted on Vercel at https://postcode-api-integration-challenge.vercel.app/